Anderen2/whynot-guide/content/posts/helloworld.md

 ### So far ...

 - Using Hugo seems like a great choice for simple blogs, writing pages in Markdown and not fighting a janky WYSIWYG is for me a joy.
-- AWS seems like a great fit for pages such as these, as you get certificates for free
+- AWS with Terraform has worked great, it's much easier to work with AWS when you can tear things down and set it back up again with just a few simple commands.

-I'll do a more detailed write-up on how you can create your own blog-page in this manner, and how it measures in cost and work later on.
+I'll do a more detailed write-up on how you can create your own blog-page in this manner, and how it measures in cost later on.